H&F social care occupational therapy service

 • access to a room with a toilet

-• access to the principal family room
+• access to the main family room.

 Please visit Disabled facilities grant for information about money you could be eligible for to help with your adaptation.